gratefulcheddar/pinkdocs/src/p2p.md

-This section describes the Bitcoin P2P network protocol (but it is not a specification).
+This section describes the Pinkcoin P2P network protocol (but it is not a specification).

 All peer-to-peer communication occurs entirely over TCP.